Paragraph 175: Weimar Republic

 There was a vigorous grassroots campaign against Paragraph 175 between 1919 and 1929, led by an alliance of the Gemeinschaft der Eigenen and the Wissenschaftlich-humanitäres Komitee.
 But, much as during the time of the Empire, during the Weimar Republic the parties of the left failed to achieve the abolition of Paragraph 175, because they lacked a majority in the Reichstag.

-The plans of a center-right regime in 1925 to increase the penalties of Paragraph 175 came closer to fruition; but they, too, failed.
-In addition to paragraph 296 (which corresponded to the old paragraph 175), their proposed reform draft provided for a paragraph 297 to be included.
-The plan was that so-called "qualified cases" such as homosexual prostitution, sex with young men under the age of 21, and sexual coercion of a man in a service or work situation would be classified as "severe cases", reclassified as felonies (Verbrechen) rather than misdemeanors (Vergehen).
+The plans of a center-right regime in 1925 to increase the penalties of Paragraph 175, came close to fruition; but they, too, failed.
+As part of a broader reorganization of the criminal code, the provision on penalties for homosexuality were moved from paragraph 175 to paragraph 296; in addition, their proposed reform draft included paragraph 297: the latter dealt with so-called "qualified cases" such as homosexual prostitution, sex with young men under the age of 21, and sexual coercion of a man in a service or work situation, which were reclassified as felonies (Verbrechen) rather than misdemeanors (Vergehen).
 This act would have pertained not only to homosexual intercourse but also to other homosexual acts such as, for example, mutual masturbation.